 Library's Building Use Policy:

 Beloit College Library is a private facility reserved for the use of Beloit College students, faculty, staff, and responsible members of the general public.
 All minors under 16 must be supervised by a responsible adult.
+Minors who need access to Federal depository materials should visit the reference desk for assistance.
 Users may be asked by staff to show their ID cards.
 Beloit College is not responsible for minors or monitoring their use of materials or equipment or for the inappropriate conduct of any patrons.
 Anyone found violating the Library's policies or acting in a disruptive manner will be subject to disciplinary action and/or suspension of Library privileges and/or arrest.

 All audio-visual and computer equipment on the Library's lower level is for users with a current Beloit College ID, who are age 16 and over.
 Exceptions are made for users not affiliated with Beloit College who need to access government document information or resources from the microform collection.

 Computer users with a current Beloit College ID, who are age 16 and over, or users from other colleges who have a Beloit College Library borrower's card may use all computers in the Library.

 Computer users who do not have a current Beloit College ID must be at least 16 years of age or supervised by an adult and they must sign the "Beloit College Library Use Policy" at the Circulation Desk.
 These users are permitted to use only computers on the main floor near the Library entrance marked Guest Access solely for academic purposes.

 Users who are not Beloit College students, faculty, or staff must pay a per page charge for printing.
 Please pay at the Circulation Desk.